"Love is not a feeling, love is an action...Love is as love does." -- M. Scott Peck

 3. See it from the other person's point of view.
 That will switch off the blood-wrath of your inner critic.
 Remind yourself that the other

 person is having a hard day too.
 Find something to appreciate about the other person.
+Everyone is larger than their mistakes, even their big mistakes.

 4. Ask yourself what's under your anger.
-I know, you want to smack that person, and at this moment, you're clear that they deserve it.
+I know, you want to smack that person, and at this moment, you're clear that they deserve

-childhood.
+own childhood.
 Guess what?
 This is an opportunity to heal that! :-) Even if that person actually DID disrespect you, you have all the respect you need

 5. Take care of yourself.
 Whatever deep need is triggering your anger, hug yourself and meet that need.
 Do you need a good cry?
 Do you